Tax Classes in Germany: How Expats Can Save Money

 • Standard tax class for single people without children

-• Highest tax deductions compared to other classes for married couples
+• Higher tax deductions compared to most other classes

 Tax class II